 Present energy consumption worldwide is expected to pass energy production capabilities in the near future.
 Solar power is an innovative solution that shows major potential as a key component of future sustainable energy solutions.
 There are a variety of issues associated with solar power, including inefficiency and the use of environmentally hazardous materials.

-Our goal is to harness nature's own solar energy collection mechanism, photosystem I, to create a more environmentally-friendly solar cell.
+Our goal is to harness nature's own solar energy collection mechanism, photosystem I, to create a more environmentally friendly solar cell.
 In conjunction with the photosystem, a new silicon-based substrate has been chosen, based upon research and testing, which increases the efficiency of the cells beyond that of previous gold substrates.
 Nonhazardous mediator solutions and biodegradable casings are being utilized to achieve our goals.
 In addition, we've optimized a three-dimensional array of solar cells to replace the standard flat array configuration and to increase the energy output per unit of land area.
 Advanced research was conducted by previous design teams over the last two years.

-We'll take this new and improved solar assembly to present to the EPA in late April.
+IICAL & BIOMOLECULA

 Cell Therapy for Spinal Cord Injuries: Manufacturing Facility

+TEAM MEMBERS:

-Luqman Ahmad Mahir Madeline Williams Siti Nur Aishah Mohd Zain Amulya Pervaje Elaine Qian, BME
+Luqman Ahmad Mahir Madeline Williams Siti Nur Aishah Mohd Zain Amulya Pervaje Elaine Qian, BME ADVISER: